Cloud Security Responsibility

 - Security against manipulation and threats at runtime

 Cloud Security Responsibility for SaaS Models

-The cloud provider has to develop and operate apps and deliver it to customers in SaaS model applications.
-A high-level security for cloud services can be rendered through secure application development and operation which will include application code scanning, application security management and vulnerability detection features.
+The cloud provider has to develop and operate apps and deliver them to customers in SaaS model applications.
+High-level security for cloud services can be rendered through secure application development and operation which will include application code scanning, application security management, and vulnerability detection features.
 The security feature should encompass the following basic measures like:

 - Endpoint security